mlc-ai/mlc-llm/docs/deploy/python.rst

 .. code:: python

-   from mlc_chat.chat_module import ChatModule, ChatConfig, ConvConfig
+   from mlc_chat import ChatModule, ChatConfig, ConvConfig

    # Using a `ConvConfig`, we modify `system`, a field in the conversation template
    # `system` refers to the prompt encoded before starting the chat